Skip to main content

 Current conversation context in prompt

-• Working context for active task
+• Thread-scoped context for the active session

 Long-Term Memory